hack-wrench/valued-enums/README.md

 # valued-enums
-Macros collection and specify trait for creating valued or python-like enums
+Macros collection and specify trait for creating valued or python-like enums.

 # Installation
 ```toml